Singularities of linear systems and boundedness of Fano varieties: Preliminaries

-A set $\mathcal{R}$ of projective pairs $(X,B)$ is said to be {birationally bounded} (resp. {bounded}) if the set of the corresponding couples $(X,\Supp B)$ is birationally bounded (resp. bounded).
+A set $\mathcal{R}$ of projective pairs $(X,B)$ is said to be {log birationally bounded} (resp. log {bounded}) if the set of the corresponding couples $(X,\Supp B)$ is birationally bounded (resp. bounded).
 Note that this does not put any condition on the coefficients of $B$, eg we are not requiring the coefficients of $B$ to be in a finite set.
-Similarly, a set $\mathcal{Q}$ of normal projective varieties is birationally bounded (resp. bounded), if the corresponding set of couples $(X,0)$ is birationally bounded (resp. bounded).